IIIF/api/source/event/2014/london_auth_scenarios.md

+---
+title: "IIIF-6: London 2014 Authentication Scenarios"
+layout: spec
+redirect_from:
+  - /event/2014/london_auth_scenarios.html
+---
 # Granular IIIF Authorization Scenarios

-Notes distributed on iiif-discuss 2014-10-22 and discussed at [IIIF 6 London Working Group](london_notes.md).
+Notes distributed on iiif-discuss 2014-10-22 and discussed at [IIIF 6 London Working Group](/event/2014/london_notes/).

 *Assumption 1:* In both the Image API and the Presentation API, a given URI for an Image Information request, an Image request, or a Manifest request will result in the same bytestream if access is granted, irrespective of credentials and user identity.